Le Spleen de Paris: Style

 Le Spleen de Paris represents a definitive break from traditional poetic forms.
 The text is composed of "prose poems" which span the continuum between "prosaic" and "poetic" works.
 The new, unconventional form of poetry was characteristic of the modernist movement occurring throughout Europe (and particularly in Paris) at the time.
 In the preface to Le Spleen de Paris, Baudelaire describes that modernity requires a new language, "a miracle of a poetic prose, musical without rhythm or rhyme, supple enough and striking enough to suit lyrical movements of the soul, undulations of reverie, the flip-flops of consciousness", and in this sense, Le Spleen de Paris gives life to modern language.
 Baudelaire's prose poetry tends to be more poetic in comparison to later works such as Ponge's Le parti pris des choses, but each poem varies.
-For an example of a more poetic poem, see "Evening Twilight"; for a prosaic example, see "The Bad Glazier".
+For an example of a more poetic poem, see "Evening Twilight;" for a prosaic example, see "The Bad Glazier."

 Publication history, influences, and critical reception

-Baudelaire's Le Spleen de Paris is unique in that it was published posthumously by his sister in 1869, two years after Baudelaire died.
-In fact, it was not until his waning years, plagued by physical ailments and the contraction of syphilis that he created a table of contents for the book.
-Baudelaire spent years 1857 to 1867 working on his book of poems that chronicled daily life in the city of Paris.
-These poems aimed at capturing the times in which they were written, from the brutally repressed upheavals of 1848 (after which the government censored literature more than ever), the 1851 coup d'état of Louis Bonaparte and generally Paris of the 1850s, demolished and renovated by Napoleon III's prefect, Baron Haussman.
+Baudelaire's Le Spleen de Paris is unique in that it was published posthumously by his friends in 1869, two years after Baudelaire died.Baudelaire spent years 1857 to 1867 working on his book of poems that chronicled daily life in the city of Paris.
+These poems aimed at capturing the times in which they were written, from the brutally repressed upheavals of 1848 (after which the government censored literature more than ever), the 1851 coup d'état of Louis Bonaparte and generally Paris of the 1850s, demolished and renovated by Napoleon III's prefect, Baron Haussmann.
 In displaying the social antagonisms of the age, Baudelaire drew influence from many great artists of the time.
 In fact, an active critical essayist himself, his critical reviews of other poets "elucidate the recesses of the mind that created Les Fleurs du Mal and Le Spleen de Paris."

 Influence: While there is much speculation regarding direct influence and inspiration in the creation of Le Spleen de Paris, the following colleagues seem to have clearly influenced the book of small poems:

 Edgar Allan Poe: "Indeed, Poe illustrates his claim with several examples which seem to summarize with uncanny precision the temperament of Baudelaire himself (Poe 273–4).
 The affinity between the two writers in this regard seems beyond dispute ...
 Moreover, 'The Imp of the Perverse (short story)' is less a tale than a prose poem, and both its subject-matter and its movement from general considerations to specific examples leading to an unexpected conclusion may have influenced Baudelaire in his creation of Le Spleen de Paris."

 Aloysius Betrand's Gaspard de la nuit: Baudelaire himself is quoted as citing this work as an inspiration for Paris Spleen.